 Foam surface can be sealed with Foam Coat Finish and then painted.

-Replica stone-like and waterproof finishes can be achieved using Foam Coat Grit.
+Replica stone-like and waterproof finishes can be achieved using Foam Coat Grit and Boost.

-Add the grit to the foam coat finish.
+Add the grit to the foam coat finish to give texture.

 Please note the dimensions below are all in millimetres